Summary of A Tale of Two Cities

 Lucie and Doctor Manette approaches Mr. Lorry who is in his rooms at the Paris branch of Tellson’s Bank, and Lucie worriedly tells him that the revolutionaries have taken Charles prisoner.
 A crowd enters the courtyard outside and begins sharpening its arms on a large grindstone there.
 Mr. Lorry Encourages her and sends her into another room and tells Dr. Manette that the crowd is bloodthirsty and butchering the prisoners of La Force.
 Doctor Manette has some influence with the revolutionaries as a former prisoner of the Bastille, so he leaves to try to save Darnay’s life.

 After four days, Doctor Manette finally returns from the prison.
 He tells Mr. Lorry how he tried to influence the court tribunal to free his son-in-law, but only secured a guarantee of Darnay’s safety.
 Even despite the Doctor’s efforts, Darnay spends a year and three months in prison.
 In the meantime, the Dr. Mannete becomes recognized throughout Paris and gains status as the inspecting physician for three prisons.
-Throughout Darnay’s imprisonment, Lucie goes to the outside area of the prison daily for two hours with a hope that her husband will be able to see her.
+Throughout Darnay’s imprisonment, Lucie goes to the outside area of the prison daily for two hours with a hope that her husband will see her.
 She stands at the spot where Darnay might view her, however, is next to a woodcutter’s house.
 The woodcutter, (who was known as road-mender previously), torments Lucie by pretending to saw off her and her daughter’s heads; Lucie gives him money to leave her alone.

 At the trial, the next day, Darnay offers an expressive and well-planned defense of himself.
 Though, he could not convince the jury until Doctor Manette and Mr. Lorry testified on his behalf.
 The court finally set him free.
 When he reaches home, he embraces his wife Lucie and his daughter Young Lucie.
 He and Lucie pray together thanks to Dr. Manette.
 Afterward, Lucie embraces her father, who is proud of the success he has achieved.
 Soon afterward, four rough men pound on the door and enter the apartment where Darnay and Lucie are living.
 They tell Darnay that he is a prisoner again, based on accusations from three people: Monsieur and Madame Defarge and someone else whom they refuse to name.
 Darnay’s new trial will take place the next day.